-Examples of stability and instability in physical situations, via linearized equations.
+Examples of stability and instability in physical situations, via linearised equations.
 Simple ideas of phase space, stable and unstable fixed points, periodic orbits.
 Informal introduction to chaos.

-David Acheson, From Calculus to Chaos: an Introduction to Dynamics (OUP, 1997), Chapters 1,5,6,10,11.
+David Acheson, From Calculus to Chaos: an Introduction to Dynamics (Oxford University Press, 1997), Chapters 1, 5, 6, 10, 11.

-- M. W. McCall, Classical Mechanics: A Modern Introduction (Wiley, 2001), Chapters 1-4, 7. - 2.
-M. Lunn, A First Course in Mechanics (OUP, 1991), Chapters 1-3, (up to 3.4).
+- 1. M. W. McCall, Classical Mechanics: A Modern Introduction (Wiley, 2001), Chapters 1-4, 7. - 2.
+M. Lunn, A First Course in Mechanics (Oxford University Press, 1991), Chapters 1-3 (up to 3.4).

-3.4.4 Probability I - Dr Laws - 8 MT
+5.4 Probability I - Dr Laws - 8 MT

-An understanding of random phenomena is becoming increasingly important in today's world within social and political sciences, finance, life sciences and many other fields.
+Overview An understanding of random phenomena is becoming increasingly important in today's world within social and political sciences, finance, life sciences and many other fields.
 The aim of this introduction to probability is to develop the concept of chance in a mathematical framework.
 Discrete random variables are introduced, with examples involving most of the common distributions.

-Students should have a knowledge and understanding of basic probability concepts, including conditional probability.
+Learning Outcomes Students should have a knowledge and understanding of basic probability concepts, including conditional probability.
 They should know what is meant by a random variable, and have met the common distributions and their probability mass functions.
 They should understand the concepts of expectation and variance of a random variable.
 A key concept is that of independence which will be introduced for events and random variables.

-Motivation, relative frequency, chance.
+Synopsis Motivation, relative frequency, chance.
 (What do we mean by a 1 in 4 chance?)
 Sample space as the set of all possible outcomes-examples.
 Events and the probability function.
 Permutations and combinations, examples using counting methods, sampling with or without replacement.
 Algebra of events.
 Conditional probability, partitions of sample space, theorem of total probability, Bayes's Theorem, independence.

 Random variable.
 Probability mass function.
-Discrete distributions: Bernoulli, binomial, Poisson, geometric, situations in which these distributions arise.
+Discrete distributions: Bernoulli, binomial, Poisson, geometric; situations in which these distributions arise.
 Expectation: mean and variance.
 Probability generating functions, use in calculating expectations.
 Bivariate discrete distribution, conditional and marginal distributions.
 Extensions to many random variables.
 Independence for discrete random variables.
 Conditional expectation.
 Solution of linear and quadratic difference equations with applications to random walks.

-Main reading
+Main Reading

-- D. Stirzaker, Elementary Probability (CUP, 1994), Chapters 1-4, 5.1-5.6, 6.1-6.3, 7.1, 7.2, 7.4, 8.1, 8.3, 8.5 (excluding the joint generating function). - 2.
-D. Stirzaker, Probability and Random Variables: A Beginner's Guide (CUP, 1999).
+- 1. D. Stirzaker, Elementary Probability (Cambridge University Press, 1994), Chapters 1-4, 5.1-5.6, 6.1-6.3, 7.1, 7.2, 7.4, 8.1, 8.3, 8.5 (excluding the joint generating function). - 2.
+D. Stirzaker, Probability and Random Variables: A Beginner's Guide (Cambridge University Press, 1999).

-- 1. J. Pitman, Probability (Springer-Verlag, 1993). - 2.
-S. Ross, A First Course In Probability (Prentice-Hall, 1994). - G. R. Grimmett and D. J. A. Welsh, Probability: An Introduction (OUP, 1986), Chapters 1-4, 5.1-5.4, 5.6, 6.1, 6.2, 6.3 (parts of), 7.1-7.3, 10.4.
+1. J. Pitman, Probability (Springer-Verlag, 1993).

+- 2. S. Ross, A First Course In Probability (Prentice-Hall, 1994). - 3.
+G. R. Grimmett and D. J. A. Welsh, Probability: An Introduction (Oxford University Press, 1986), Chapters 1-4, 5.1-5.4, 5.6, 6.1, 6.2, 6.3 (parts of), 7.1-7.3, 10.4.

-3.4.5 Probability II - Dr Marchini - 8HT
+5.5 Probability II - Dr Marchini - 8 HT

-Students should have a knowledge and understanding of basic probability concepts, including conditional probability.
+Learning Outcomes Students should have a knowledge and understanding of basic probability concepts, including conditional probability.
 They should know what is meant by a random variable, and have met the common distributions, and their probability density functions.
 They should understand the concepts of expectation and variance of a random variable.
 A key concept is that of independence which will be introduced for events and random variables.
-The emphasis on this course is a continuation of discrete variables studied in Probability I, followed by continuous random variables, with examples involving the common distributions.
+The emphasis in this course is a continuation of discrete variables studied in Probability I, followed by continuous random variables, with examples involving the common distributions.

-Random walks (finite state space only).
+Synopsis Random walks (finite state space only).
 Expectations of functions of more than one random variable.
 Random sample.
 Conditional expectation, application of theorem of total probability to expectation of a random variable.
 Sums of independent random variables.
 Examples from well-known distributions.